ltrujello/Tikz-Python/README.md

 ```

 ### `TikzPicture.draw(draw_obj)`
 Draws a drawing object, such as a line, onto the TikzPicture.
-This is useful because sometimes we define drawing objects outside of any reference to a TikzPicture, but we want to add it later.
-Below, we create a line and two circles, and then add them later.
 ```python
 >>> line = Line((0,0) (1,0), to_options = "to[bend right = 30]")
 >>> end_c = Circle(line.start, radius = 0.2)